Immediate and Deferred Care Plans

 Taxation of death benefits

-Under current legislation, any lump-sum death benefit payable from a care plan can be paid without the deduction of tax.
+Under current legislation, we will not deduct any tax from any lump-sum death benefit payable from our care plans.

-However, it may be taken into account for inheritance tax purposes, even where it has been assigned to a trust.
+However, it may be included in the estate for inheritance tax purposes, even where it has been assigned to a trust.